cncf/toc/proposals/kyma.md

 We are not doing any active research and do not have analytics that tell us how many times someone installs Kyma.
 From direct communication we know that https://www.netconomy.net/ is operating Kyma on theiry own and extend SAP products for their customers and hope soon they can write about in on our blog.
-Other early adopters mentioned on our website played with Kyma but we do not know if they used it on production.
+Other early adopters mentioned on our website played with Kyma but we do not know if they used it in production.

-Important to know is that SAP wants to long term support the project and drive it with community as for SAP it is a standard extensibility framework for SAP customers -> https://blogs.sap.com/2019/05/07/now-available-the-sap-cp-extension-factory/.
+Important to know is that SAP wants to support the project long term and drive it with community as for SAP it is a standard extensibility framework for SAP customers -> https://blogs.sap.com/2019/05/07/now-available-the-sap-cp-extension-factory/.

 *Project logo*